 Baked Potato Soup

-The Baked Potato Soup is a puree of potato with Nueske’s applewood smoked bacon, and scallions.
+The Baked Potato Soup: a puree of potato with Nueske’s applewood smoked bacon, and scallions.
 If I could have taken that entire bowl, and licked it clean, I would have.
 It’s creamy, with the perfect amount of bacon and scallions.
 People forget how important those scallions are to a baked potato soup.
 Amazing.
 It’s even so dang pretty when it comes to the table.
 Not too pretty to eat, of course!

 Once the soups were sampled, and the bowls were licked clean, our attention was turned to our main dishes.

 Fish isn’t my favorite.
 I would even go so far as to say I despise fish.
-The smell makes me gag, the texture, the fishy taste.
-UGH.
-When Kyle recommended trying it, I said “Sure, I’ll give it a try.”
-After he said he isn’t a huge fish eater, but this one he likes, I figured he wouldn’t steer me wrong.
+The smell makes me gag, as well as the texture and the fishy taste.
+When Kyle recommended trying it, I said “sure, I’ll give it a try.”
+After he said he isn’t a huge fish eater, however this one he likes, I figured he wouldn’t steer me wrong.

 Roasted Garlic Chicken with Season Vegetables

 He almost finished the entire plate of Roasted Garlic Chicken!
 It was so juicy, and covered in my favorite ingredient, GARLIC!
-The Roasted Garlic Chicken with Season Vegetables is a crispy-skin chicken breast in lemon-garlic sauce, with a medley of the season’s freshest vegetables (we had three different colored carrots & cauliflower.)
+The Roasted Garlic Chicken with Season Vegetables is a crispy-skin chicken breast in lemon-garlic sauce, with a medley of the season’s freshest vegetables (we had three different colored carrots & cauliflower).

 If you’re not into these beauties, and want a little bit of pasta, there’s a fantastic pasta dish that’s not a “new” menu item.
 It’s been around for a bit of time, but as stated above, our family hadn’t really looked into the menu prior to our recent visit.
 Definitely check out the Garlic Cream Fettuccine.
-It’s made with their special garlic Parmesan cream sauce with fresh Italian parsley, and there’s choices of protein to be added to the pasta.
-Mr. Sunflower was given chicken, but guests can get:
+It has their special garlic Parmesan cream sauce with fresh Italian parsley.
+You choose a protein to add to the pasta.
+Mr. Sunflower chose chicken, however, guests can get:

 3 oz. pours of three of the most delicious Sangrias I’ve had in my life.
 Of course, I’m not a wine drinker, but for whatever reason, Sangria makes me happy.

 - Orchard Sangria – white wine, St. Germaine Elderflower, Monin Stone Fruit, orange & cranberry juice